 With so many conspiracies brewing in the Nagre household, a bloodbath is just round the corner.
 Will Sarkar pick up the gun again?

 After a disastrous chain of films, Sarkar 3 was thought of as an opportunity for Ram Gopal Verma to regain his Midas touch.
 Sadly, his latest outing doesn't have an ounce of spark to hold your attention.

-Sarkar 3 instead ends up as a washout version of a goons-and-guns tale where a web of events simply unfold without a specific purpose.
+Sarkar 3 ends up as a washout version of a goons-and-guns tale where a web of events simply unfolds without a specific purpose.
 The twists don't interest you either and you suddenly feel sorry for the ensemble cast who look lost just like us.

 Amitabh Bachchan's charisma and towering act isn't enough to pull up this messy fare.
 But still the superstar nails his performance and manages to give you a sense of déjà vu in a few scenes.

 Manoj Bajpayee is impressive but doesn't get much screen time.
 Amit Sadh as the angry young man has a long way to go when it comes to his acting histronics.